Understanding journal entries

 ASC 842 and other lease accounting standards

-Lease accounting standards, including ASC 842, IFRS 16 and those governed by the Government Accounting Standards Board (GASB 87/96) carry different requirements for journal entries.
+Lease accounting standards, including ASC 842, IFRS 16 and those governed by the Government Accounting Standards Board (GASB 87 / GASB 96) carry different requirements for journal entries.

 ASC 842 journal entries